Women in Francoist Spain: 1940s

 In the 1940s, women were barred from a number of professions.
 These included being a magistrate, diplomat, notary, customs officer, stock broker, and prison doctor.
 This was because women's primary job was to be a homemaker.

-From the 1940s to the 1980s, families, religious figures, strangers could all report women to the authorities for violating female morality.
-These women then could then be imprisoned without a trial in reformatories.
+From the 1940s to the 1980s, families, religious figures, strangers could all report women and girls to the authorities for violating female morality.
+Girls and young women could then be imprisoned without a trial in the infamous Board for the Protection of Women's reformatories.
 Examples of reasons women were incarcerated included "having gone with the comparsas of film artist Marisol" and "not obeying her mother.
 She likes the street a lot and does not want to work."
 In Barcelona during the 1940s, women had to be accompanied by men such as fathers, brothers or husbands if they wanted to be out on the street at night; they could not go out unaccompanied.
 Internal Spanish women migrants found life in Spain difficult during the 1940s, 1950s and 1960s as Francoist policy dictated they remain in the home.
 Unlike their husbands who could new develop social connections through outside employment, immigrant women were isolated having left behind their previous social support networks.